 The 16 Realistic Khushwant Singh, Train To Pakistan Quotes

-In this article we’ll talk about some of the best quotes of Khushwant Singh’s all time best novel, Train To Pakistan.
+The madness of India’s Partition, was unbelievable.
+In fact, the way people killed each other in the name of religion tells us the importance of social and religious harmony.
+And in this article we’ll talk about some of the best quotes of Khushwant Singh’s all time best novel, Train To Pakistan.

 1. You have seen the world and read many books, but take it from me that a snake can cast its slough but not its poison.
 This saying is worth a hundred thousand rupees.